 Pour the base into a wide, shallow bowl and place in the fridge until it's chilled and ready for the ice cream maker.
 You can certainly make the base the night before, let it chill overnight and then process the gelato in the morning.
 You just need ample time for the gelato to firm up before serving.

-After the gelato has processed in the ice cream maker, pour 1/3 of it into a long container which will also be the same one that’ll go into the freezer.
-Next, open up that jar of Crofter’s fruit spread.
+After the gelato has processed in the ice cream maker, pour ⅓ of it into a long container which will also be the same one that'll go into the freezer.
+Next, open up a jar of preserves.
 You might want to heat it a tiny bit to spread it easily.
-The Morello Cherry Premium Spread would also be amazing in here and give it an “Old Fashioned” spin.
-Spread 1/2 of the jar on top of the gelato and sprinkle with the pecans.
+Spread ½ of the jar on top of the gelato and sprinkle with the pecans.
 Repeat this step ending with the final layer of gelato on top.
 Cover the gelato tightly ( I use this awesome tub made for ice cream) and freeze for at least 6 hours.

 About 15 minutes before you want to serve it, remove the gelato from the freezer and sit it on the counter.
 Try and resist having a taste.
 Ok, have one taste.
 Just one.
 Ok, two.